 ISO/IEC 17025:2017-accredited Beta Analytic measures the biobased carbon content of a material through Accelerator Mass Spectrometry (AMS), which directly measures the radiocarbon content of the material.
 Compared to the other two methods specified in CEN/TS 16137, AMS analysis is more accurate with standard deviation as low as 0.1%.

-Based in Miami, Florida, Beta Analytic accepts samples throughout Europe via its forwarding office in London, UK.
+Based in Miami, Florida, Beta Analytic accepts samples throughout Europe via its forwarding offices in London, UK, and Madrid, Spain.